Even with doctors, therapists, friends, and family around, the most important person to help you is… you!

 What are recovery colleges?

-Recovery colleges are run by healthcare providers.
-They offer free courses about mental health to help you manage your symptoms.
-They can help you to take control of your life and become an expert in your own wellbeing and recovery.
-You can usually self-refer to a recovery college.
-In the UK the NHS runs recovery colleges.
+Recovery colleges are run by healthcare providers and offer free courses on mental health.
+Their goal is to help you understand and manage your symptoms, take control of your life, and become confident in your own wellbeing and recovery.
+Most recovery colleges allow self-referral.

-The Wellness Recovery Action Plan or WRAP for short, is a self-designed wellness process.
-Use a WRAP to get well, stay well, achieve your goals and make your life your own.
+The Wellness Recovery Action Plan, or WRAP, is a self-designed tool to help you get well, stay well, reach your goals, and take control of your life.

 Only I know aspects of my life that need improving, it's time to make changes!